typhonjs-fvtt-scratch/eslint-foundry.js/README.md

 {
   "extends": "./node_modules/@typhonjs-fvtt/eslint-foundry.js/config/0.7.8/.eslintrc"

-  // Prevents overwriting any built in globals particularly from `@typhonjs-fvtt/eslint-foundry.js`, but also
+  // Prevents overwriting any built in globals particularly from `@typhonjs-fvtt/eslint-foundry.js`.
-  // node & browser environments. `event / window.event` shadowing is allowed due to being a common variable name and
+  // `event / window.event` shadowing is allowed due to being a common variable name and an uncommonly used browser
-  // an uncommonly used browser feature.
+  // feature.
   //
   // Note: if you are using Typescript you must use `@typescript-eslint/no-shadow` "rules": {